KayiLeung/mapStatesToPost/README.md

 ## Future Implementations

-- Form where users can post details about upcoming trips to new states
+- Users can post details on their user profile page about upcoming trips to new states
 - On the user's map the user's uploaded photo for a state is transformed into the actual shape of that state and displayed on the map